Just-Imagine-Inc/quill-image-uploader/README.md

+# Ikaria Fork Notes

+In order for this package to work with ikaria-web and Next.js, had to remove the css import in `src/quill.imageUploader.js`.
+So to to use this make sure that the css file is imported in `_app.tsx`.

+---

 # Quill ImageHandler Module

 A module for Quill rich text editor to allow images to be uploaded to a server instead of being base64 encoded.